Welcome to Europe’s most comprehensive Christmas market guide!

 I almost exclusively use Booking.com when booking hotels in Europe.
 They cover almost all hotels and many short-term apartment rentals, are reliable and have trustworthy reviews.
 The only tip I have is to be aware of the cancellation policy before you book.
 The cheapest rooms are rarely refundable so consider booking a refundable room if there’s a chance you might have to cancel.

-I’ve stayed in Airbnbs many, many times and can’t recommend them enough.
+I’ve stayed in short and long-term apartments many times on my travels and can’t recommend them enough.
 Staying in an apartment gives you more space and privacy and the ability to eat in or cook for yourself if you want to.
 You might also get to meet the owner who will give you tips on where to eat and things to do nearby.
-The most important thing to note when booking an Airbnb is the reviews.
+The most important thing to note when booking an apartment is the reviews.
 Read all the reviews carefully and read between the lines.
-Stick to Airbnbs with 5 star reviews if possible and message the owner before booking to get a feel for how responsive they are.

 City and Food Tours